Sam Jasper

-Sam Jasper (born 6 February 1986) is a New Zealand footballer who plays as centre-back or midfielder.
+Sam Jasper (born 6 February 1986) is a former New Zealand footballer who played as centre-back or midfielder.
 He has played for New Zealand Knights in the A-League.
 He has played for the New Zealand U16, U17 and U-20's teams.

 After playing for Albany United in 2022, it was announced Jasper would be the assistant coach for Mount Albert-Ponsonby in the 2023 NRFL Division 1.